MoroccoAI/Conference-2021/Workshop/Readme.md

 ### Natural language Processing For Moroccan Darija

 ## Description
-The workshop will be divided into two parts: a tutorial where attendees will learn about Natural Language Processing (NLP) for a low resource language, and a practice session where attendees will get to analyze different Moroccan Darija datasets and discuss their findings.
+The workshop will be divided into two parts: a tutorial where attendees will learn about Natural Language Processing (NLP) for a low resource language where attendees can analyze different Moroccan Darija datasets.

 NLP is a field that is in high demand, and where research progresses actively and quickly.
 Whereas language technology for languages like English and French is highly developed, low-resource languages — like most African indigenous languages — have been marginalized.
 There are many opportunities to create new tools for languages with a few resources.
 In this workshop, we take the example of Moroccan Darija, Morocco’s national vernacular.
 We will present the latest tools, such as transformer-based models, to deal with Moroccan darija, we will also practice different NLP tasks to different Moroccan darija Datasets.